 Everything in nature needs balance to function optimally.
 Balance with the external forces around it, as well as balance of the internal forces within it.
 The opposing forces are defined as yin and yang (pronounced Yawng).
 These are the polar complements used to compartmentalize all phenomena.
 Up, down, light, dark, dry, wet, hot, cold, inner, outer, left, right, male, female, strong, weak, DC, Marvel (kidding).
 But what do you do when your internal forces go awry?
 How do you find balance once again?
 Qigong to Balance Yin and Yang just might be the answer!

 Eastern practitioners recognized long ago that for life to flourish, the physical environment can't be too wet, or too dry.
 It can't be too hot, or too cold.
 For life to flourish there needs to be balance.
 They also realized that because we are made up of the same constituents, the health of the internal environment of the human body relyed on the same balance.

 Both ayurvedic and TCM traditions are based on the notion of bringing the body back into energetic balance with both the internal and external environment.
 When the body is too hot, it needs to be cooled.
 When the body is too dry, it needs to be moistened.
 Those who live in a hot environment need more cooling foods.
 Those who live in a damp environment need more foods that astringe etc.

 The old adage of "too much of even a good thing, is bad" is so true!
-Whether we are talking about physical, emotional or mental aspects, finding our centre, our point of balance, is key to health and wellness.
+Whether we are talking about physical, emotional, or mental aspects, finding our center, our point of balance, is key to health and wellness.

 Yin and Yang of the World